 - 1. Remove the power button and rear case.
-(See page 6-10, Rear Case.) - 2.
-Disconnect the following wires: - The ground wire on the power supply module from the chassis ground lug. - The display adapter power supply cable from P2. - The power supply cable on the Main board at J101.
+(See page 56, Rear Case.) - 2.
+Disconnect the following wires: - The ground wire on the power supply module from the chassis ground lug. - The power supply cable on the Main board at J101.
 Press down on the latch while pulling up on the cable. - 3.
 Remove the five screws that connect the power supply module to the chassis and lift the module from the internal assembly.
+The two screws for the AC connector are longer than the others.

 - 1. Align and place the power supply module into the internal assembly. - 2.
 Install the two longer screws with thread lock into the IEC connector mounting holes. - 3.
 Install the three shorter screws through the power supply and into the chassis. - 4.
-Connect the following wire and cables: (See Figure 6-3.) - The ground wire on the power supply module to the chassis ground lug.
-You may need to use pliers to secure the wire in place. - The display adapter power supply cable at P2. - The power supply cable to the Main board at J101.
-Twist the cable to keep it from contacting the boards and chassis.
+Connect the following wire and cables: - The ground wire on the power supply module to the chassis ground lug.
+You may need to use pliers to secure the wire in place. - The power supply cable to the Main board at J101.
+Position the cable to keep it from contacting the boards and chassis.